fleetside72/pivot_scale/readme.md

 - [x] setup something to fill in sql parameters to do testing on the function
 - [ ] update node to handle forecast name parameter
 - [ ] clean up SQL generation to prevent injection
+- [ ] calc status is hard-coded right now in the json request -> probably needs to be manuall supplied up front

 running problem list
 ----------------------------------------------------------------------------------------------------------------------------------------------------